Stein283036/java-design-patterns/README.md

 ## Introduction

-This repository is some learning notes specialized in design patterns.
+This repository includes my learning notes specialized in design patterns.
 It mainly covers all design patterns mentioned in the Gof book.

 ## References